Quantum colored strings in the hole-doped $t$-$J_z$ model: Numerical Results

 \subsection{Wave packs}

 We have demonstrated the existence of CS and elucidated its movement, akin to the movement of strings in frustrated systems~\cite{dqcp01, zhou01, string_tri}.
 It is important to note that such dimensionality reduction is not a result of the aspect ratio chosen in $2$D DMRG.
-Even with larger $L_y$, the result is in good agreement with the effective model (see App.~\ref{AppA}).
+Even with larger $L_y$ {[e.g., $L_y=8$ in Appendix~\ref{AppA}]}, the result is in good agreement with the effective model.
 As the string approaches the edge columns, it can ``feel" the repulsion interactions, particularly when the distance is shorter than the characteristic distance $d_\text{ec}$.
 This phenomenon is analog to the entropy-reduced force observed at finite temperatures~\cite{Baxter}.

 To simplify, we treat CS as a ``hardcore" particle with a finite core radius of $L_\text{s} / 2$, which could be smaller than $d_\text{ec}$.
 For the lowest-energy translation mode, the distribution of the average hole density is readily derived as